Tune Search

 Titles ? given to this tune in the sources listed below (plus notes of mine about this tune):

-Daisy Field, The / Paddy Kelly's / Paddy Kellys / Father Kelly's / Mick Hand's (1st in set Paddy Kelly's Reels on JB 4) (also singled, also only 2nd part doubled, also Major) (composed by Paddy Kelly)
+Daisy Field, The / Paddy Kelly's / Paddy Kellys / Father Kelly's / Mick Hand's / Conor Tully's No. 2 (1st in set Paddy Kelly's Reels on JB 4) (also singled, also only 2nd part doubled, also Major or Dorian) (composed by Paddy Kelly)

 To get to your personal tune notes, Log in or Create an account